 - Sober living residence.
 Not everyone has a supportive home environment to return to after treatment.
 A sober living home can provide a substance-free zone for an extra layer of support.
 Sober living allows time to reinforce recovery, as well as opportunities to be accountable to others.
 Regular testing and a zero tolerance policy acts as a strong deterrent to relapse.

 - Outpatient therapy.
 There are bound to be bumps in the road after completing rehab.
 New stressors or negative life events can challenge sobriety in early recovery.
 Having a therapist in one’s corner provides a supportive sounding board as stressors or triggers are encountered.

 - Recovery meetings.
 Finding a recovery community is essential after rehab.
 There one can find a sponsor to offer extra support, as well as new sober friendships.
 Meetings provide an excellent source of social support, often organizing social events and opportunities to help others.

 Capo By the Sea Luxury Rehab for Klonopin Addiction Treatment

 Capo By the Sea is an upscale addiction treatment program located in Orange County, CA. This luxury rehab is situated in a lovely coastal community where the relaxed beach vibe offers the perfect setting for healing and restoration.
-At Capo By the Sea, our expert medical detox team will manage all aspects of detox and withdrawal, knowing what helps with Klonopin withdrawal specifically.
+At Capo By the Sea, our expert residential detox team will manage all aspects of detox and withdrawal, knowing what helps with Klonopin withdrawal specifically.
 These interventions help ease the discomforts of withdrawal while safely guiding the client through the detox process and transitioning them to the active treatment phase of recovery.
 For more information about our program, please contact Capo By the Sea today at 888-529-2114.